 It’s nearly that time of the year again: Holiday Season!
 Thousands of families pack up and depart for the sunny South Coast beaches.
 For many, it is a time of excitement, relaxation, travelling… wait.
 Travelling, the part of a holiday that fills most parents with a mixture of dread and anxiety.
 But fret not!
 Whether you are travelling with kids – teenagers or toddlers, these 10 tips can transform a potentially dreadful journey into a delightful experience for the whole family.

 As cold and harsh as it may seem, the spontaneity of ‘figuring out’ your travel route as you go does NOT sit well with tired toddlers or bored teens.
 Whether you’re camping or staying in hotels, it is never a good start to a holiday to arrive at your destination and find out that all your options are booked out.
 Plan and book your accommodation as early as possible and keep in mind the magnitude of holiday-goers joining each other at the South Coast.
 Beds will be booked out.

-If you are travelling on a public holiday (remember 16 December is Reconciliation Day) or over the new year, make a call to the restaurants where you plan to stop in advance to confirm whether they are open on that day.
+If you are travelling with kids on a public holiday (remember 16 December is Reconciliation Day) or over the new year, make a call to the restaurants where you plan to stop in advance to confirm whether they are open on that day.
 Also, plan some extra time into your journey.
 Younger children love to explore and have not learned to watch the clock or respect a time schedule.
 You might as well save yourself the exasperation by working around that and allow yourself some breathing space on the schedule.

 Stock the first-aid kit…and pack it